-The Company has promissory notes with a redemption feature which is not clearly and closely related to the host instrument and therefore is considered an embedded derivative which was bifurcated and recorded as a derivative liability.
+Until October 18, 2018, the Company had promissory notes with a redemption feature that was not clearly and closely related to the host instrument and therefore was considered an embedded derivative which was bifurcated and recorded as a derivative liability.
 In determining the fair value of the derivative liabilities, the Company used the Monte-Carlo pricing model.
 The assumptions used in the valuation model considers the probability of redemption, the length of time to maturity and value of the redemption feature.